rosberry/swift-style-guide/README.md

 ### Final

-Marking classes or members as `final` is necessary because it increase performance of the application.
+Marking classes or members as `final` is necessary because it increases performance of the application.
 It is better to mark all classes or members as `final` initially and change it later if inheritance is needed.

 ```swift
 // Turn any generic type into a reference type using this Box class.